CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Ask the players to determine the party's marching order as they move down the trail, as the order is vital.
 The Vermkins have set two traps to hinder pursuers:

 **Snare.** About 10 minutes after heading down the trail, the party may encounter a hidden snare.
 The character must succeed on a CL 2 Perception check to notice the trap.
-If not noticed, the character triggers the snare and must succeed on a CL 2 Acrobatics check.
+If not noticed, the character triggers the snare and must succeed on a CL 2 Dexterity check.
 Failure results in the character being suspended upside down 10 feet above the ground, restrained until damage is dealt to the snare's cord, which causes it to drop.
 A character lowered down without care takes a Minor Injury from the fall.

 **Pit.** Another 10 minutes down the trail is a camouflaged pit.
 They must succeed on a CL 3 Perception check to spot the pit.
-If the trap isn't detected, the lead character must succeed on a CL 2 Acrobatics check to avoid falling in, taking a Minor Injury from bludgeoning damage.
+If the trap isn't detected, the lead character must succeed on a CL 2 Dexterity check to avoid falling in, taking a Minor Injury from bludgeoning damage.
 The pit's walls are not steep, so no ability check is required to climb out.

 ### Awarding Destiny Points